 Seasonal businesses, construction companies, growing startups and cash flow-sensitive businesses benefit most from this workers' compensation payment method.

-What is Pay-As-You-Go Workers’ Comp and How Does It Work?
+What Is Pay-As-You-Go Workers’ Comp and How Does It Work?

 Pay-as-you-go workers' comp adjusts how you pay for coverage.
-Rather than paying thousands upfront based on estimates, you pay smaller amounts that match your actual payroll each period.
+Rather than paying thousands upfront based on estimates, you pay smaller amounts that match your payroll each period.
 This four-step process lets you avoid surprising year-end bills:

-- 1
+- 1Setup

 Your insurance carrier connects with your payroll provider (like ADP, Paychex or QuickBooks Payroll).
 Think of it as linking two systems that already handle your business finances.

-- 2
+- 2Integration

 When you run payroll, your system shares employee wages, hours worked and job types with your insurance carrier.
 Everything happens behind the scenes without extra paperwork on your end.

-- 3
+- 3Automation

 Your carrier calculates your premium using your actual payroll numbers and your industry's workers' comp rate.
 The system handles all the classification details automatically.

-- 4
+- 4Payment

-nstead of making large estimated payments upfront, you pay only for the coverage you used that pay period.
+Instead of making large estimated payments upfront, you pay only for the coverage you used that pay period.
 The premium comes from your business account or becomes part of your payroll processing costs.

 Pros and Cons of Pay-As-You-Go Workers’ Comp